Ask questions about this school. Answers use aggregated data and are subject to error.

 Do you believe that baseball players that have used PEDs should be inducted into the hall of fame?
 What is your opinion on the hall of fame as a whole?

-Students said most difficult question asked at Touro College of Dental Medicine discussed various topics including conflicts at work, unmentioned aspects in applications, biggest achievements, reasons for choosing the school over others, and experiences with ethical dilemmas.
-However, some responses may suggest an MMI format and potential nondisclosure agreements due to references to undisclosed questions.
+Students said most difficult question asked at Touro College of Dental Medicine discussed various topics including conflicts at work, undisclosed achievements, reasons for choosing the school over others, ethical dilemmas, and undisclosed aspects of their applications.
+Additionally, some responses hinted at an MMI format and potential nondisclosure agreements in place during the interviews.

 How did you prepare for the interview?

-Most applicants prepared for the interview by utilizing Student Doctor Network (SDN) for resources, practicing common interview questions, and researching the specific school by reviewing its website and seeking feedback from current students or alumni.
-Some also engaged in mock interviews, watched YouTube videos for guidance, and prepared specific answers to questions about why they were interested in the school.
+Most applicants prepared for the interview by utilizing Student Doctor Network (SDN) resources, practicing common questions, watching YouTube videos, conducting research on the school, and seeking feedback from others who had interviewed.
+Some also engaged in mock interviews and focused on specific aspects of the program to answer questions effectively.

 This was my third interview so I mostly just noted down specific things I really like about Touro and its program so I can answer the why touro question well.

-Applicants were consistently impressed by the enthusiasm of current students, the friendliness of the faculty, and the emphasis on an open-door policy.
-They also highlighted the conversational and comfortable interview experience, the advanced technology and modern facilities, as well as the collaborative and efficient learning environment.
-Suggestions included maintaining the positive atmosphere and continuing to prioritize student comfort and engagement.
+Applicants were positively impressed by the enthusiastic current students, nice faculties, and emphasis on an open-door policy.
+They also appreciated the conversational and comfortable interview experience, modern facilities, and advanced technology, along with the friendly and helpful faculty and students.
+Suggestions include maintaining the positive atmosphere, continuing to prioritize student comfort and engagement, and showcasing the school's state-of-the-art resources during the admissions process.

 current students seemed enthusiastic about the school, faculties were nice, and they seemed to really emphasize the open door policy